 Children with asthma are not at risk because COVID-19 only affects older people.

-We must remember that COVID-19 is a respiratory virus.
-Children and adults with asthma or any other chronic lung disease are at higher risk for complications from COVID-19.
-Individuals with asthma or other lung diseases are not at higher risk of contracting the virus.
+We must remember that COVID-19 is a respiratory disease.
+Children (and adults) with moderate to severe persistent asthma or any underlying chronic lung disease may be at higher risk for complications from COVID-19.
+However, individuals with asthma or other lung diseases are not at higher risk of contracting the virus.

 If you have asthma, you should wear a disposable mask when in public areas to help limit COVID-19 exposure.